bpsong/pdfdoc_extraction/tasks/prd-config-checker.md

 5.1 Upcoming Validation Enhancements (vNext)

 - **Module-aware extraction prerequisites**: For modules under standard_step.extraction.* (and custom equivalents), require configs to declare api_key and agent_id before runtime and emit actionable errors when they are missing or empty.
+This enforcement also applies when extraction tasks are inferred from their fields map even if module metadata is omitted.
 - **Single-table guardrail**: Surface a warning when more than one extraction field advertises is_table: true so operators understand the v2 storage limitation to a single tabular payload.
 - **store_file_to_localdrive schema support**: Validate that store_file_to_localdrive tasks declare files_dir and filename parameters with correct types and presence, preventing runtime-only schema failures.
 - **Nested storage overrides**: Accept nested storage.{data_dir, filename} blocks for v2 storage tasks, fall back to top-level params when absent, and flag unknown keys inside the storage block to preserve clarity.